Volcano Hazards Program

-There are 161 potentially active volcanoes in the U.S. The mission of the USGS Volcano Hazards Program is to enhance public safety and minimize social and economic disruption from volcanic unrest and eruption.
-We accomplish this by delivering effective forecasts, warnings, and information about volcano hazards based on scientific understanding of volcanic processes.
+There are about 170 potentially active volcanoes in the U.S. The mission of the USGS Volcano Hazards Program is to enhance public safety and minimize social and economic disruption from volcanic unrest and eruption.
+We deliver effective forecasts, warnings, and information about volcano hazards based on a scientific understanding of volcanic processes to accomplish our mission.

-There are 169 potentially active volcanoes in the United States.
-USGS Volcano Observatories release regular notifications to communicate increases or decreases in volcanic activity and to explain any unusual or hazardous circumstances.
+USGS Volcano Observatories release regular updates and notifications to communicate increases or decreases in volcanic activity and explain unusual or hazardous circumstances.

 Long-term hazards assessments identify locations at risk from volcanic hazards.
 They are released as high-resolution hazards-zonation maps with accompanying explanations, which help guide eruption preparedness plans.

 Volcano Observatory staff monitor, research, and issue formal notices of activity for volcanoes in assigned geographic areas.
 Scientists also assess volcano hazards and work with communities to prepare for volcanic eruptions.